 However, what most people are not familiar with is that Lionesses are in fact, the primary hunters in a Lion pack.
 Though female Lions may be physically smaller than the male Lions, they make up for it in speed.
 They are in fact up to 30% faster, reaching top speeds of up to 45mph.
 Additionally, Lionesses also hunt together in packs, effectively increasing their chances of capturing a prey successfully.

 The other way that Lions hunt is a little more straightforward.
 This is when the male Lion also joins the hunt together with the Lionesses.
-For the second method, there is no hiding or stalking involved, they go for the big prey and then corner it strategically.
+There is no hiding or stalking involved, they go for the big prey and then corner it strategically.
 Once the prey is cornered, the Lion comes in face to face to fight with the animal.
-In this scenario, the weight, brute strength and bravery of the Lion is what will determine the outcome of the hunt.
+In this scenario the weight, brute strength and bravery of the Lion is what will determine the outcome of the hunt.